Outerbridge Horsey: Early life, education and marriage

-Horsey was born in Little Creek Hundred, near Laurel,Sussex County, Delaware.
+Horsey was born in Stepney Parish, Somerset County, Maryland, to William Horsey of Rewastico (1745–1786), a planter, merchant, member for Somerset County of the Ninth Maryland Convention (which framed Maryland's first state constitution) in 1776, and a justice of Somerset County, and Eleanor ("Nellie") Wailes, daughter of George Wailes.
 After living in Georgetown, he moved to Wilmington, and studied the law there under James A. Bayard, who remained his lifelong political mentor.
-A frequent supporter of education, Horsey, early in his career, urged the establishment of a library in Georgetown, and later was appointed a trustee of the College of Wilmington.
+A frequent supporter of education, Horsey, early in his career, urged the establishment of a library in Georgetown and later was appointed a trustee of the College of Wilmington.